darknet-doll/colab_error_logger/README.md

-**The Impact Counter** tracks how often your code breaks — turning each crash into measurable insights for later debugging fun.
-This Python utility, built for Jupyter and Google Colab, logs errors, counts failures, and gives you analytics over time.
+Have you ever wanted to turn **coding mistakes into measurable feedback?
+Impact Counter** is a Python utility for [Jupyter]([url](https://jupyter-notebook.readthedocs.io/)) and [Google Colab]([url](https://colab.research.google.com/)) that logs notebook errors, and counts failures - letting you use tracked errors in impact play as **reinforcement learning to improve your coding over time**.

 Perfect for:
+- Turn notebook crashes into actionable insights
+- **Gamify debugging with error accountability**
-- Tracking your coding crashes
+- Measure coding progress over time
-- Turning error logs into playful accountability tools
-- Learning Python
+- Learn Python by reinforcing better coding habits
-- Measuring improvements in your workflow

 ### Features:
 - 🔥 Real-time counter — see how many times your code failed
 - 📝 Error logging — keeps track of what failed, when, and in which function
+- ☁️ Backend support — store logs locally (SQLite) or in the cloud ([Airtable]([url](https://airtable.com/developers)))